silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Two opposite verdicts, from the same evening, about the same man.

-Murray, Lesser and Lawson described the underlying pattern as monotropism: attention that pools in a small number of channels at high intensity, rather than spreading thinly across many. [^37] That single account explains both behaviours.
+Murray, Lesser and Lawson described the underlying pattern as monotropism: attention that pools in a small number of channels at high intensity, rather than spreading thinly across many. [^36] That single account explains both behaviours.
 The channel is either open or it is not.
 When it is not, I have nothing.
 When it is, everything else - your body language, the time, the fact that you asked a rhetorical question - is outside the tunnel and I genuinely do not see it.

 I am not indulging myself.
 I am somewhere I can actually function.

 And that is the thing I most want you to understand about my interests, because you have been taught to see them as symptoms.
-Grove and colleagues surveyed autistic adults and found that engaging with special interests was associated with higher subjective wellbeing. [^38] They are not a coping mechanism for a bad life.
-They are a substantial part of what makes it a good one.
+Grove and colleagues surveyed autistic adults and found that engaging with special interests was associated with higher subjective wellbeing. [^37]

-And there is a reason underneath that which I have never seen written down anywhere.
+Be careful with that finding, because I nearly used it dishonestly.
+It is an association, and an association does not tell you why.
+It is consistent with the interests simply being good - a source of wellbeing in their own right, which I do believe they are.
+It is equally consistent with something the study was not built to look for, and which took me most of my life to notice about myself.

 When the channel is open, nothing else gets in.
-I have been describing that as a fault - your body language, the time, the question you actually asked, all of it outside the tunnel and none of it reaching me.
-But it runs in the other direction too, and that is the half nobody mentions.
+So far I have only shown you one side of that - your body language, the time, the question you actually asked, all of it outside the tunnel and none of it reaching me.
+But it runs in both directions.

 The self-hatred does not get in either.

 I will say that without the padding, because it has had enough padding for one lifetime.
 There is a voice in me that has been running since I was a child.
 It says I am stupid.
 It says I am wrong, and too much, and a burden, and that everything that has gone wrong is the proof.
 It is on when I wake up.
 It is on in the car.
-It is on at three in the morning.
-That is the complex trauma I named earlier, still doing precisely what it was built to do, fifty years after the people who taught it to me stopped saying it out loud.
+It is on at three in the morning when I cannot sleep.
+And it is in my dreams when I can.
+That is the complex trauma I named earlier, still doing precisely what it was built to do, decades after the people who taught it to me stopped saying it out loud.

 In the tunnel, it is not there.

 Not managed.
 Not quieted.
 Not reframed by anybody.
 Gone - because there is one channel open, it is already full, and self-hatred needs a channel like everything else does.

+So call it coping, if that is the word you want.
+I am not going to argue, because it is.
+Both things are true at once - the interest is good in itself, and it is also the only shelter I have ever had.
+Those were never alternatives, and I am not going to pretend otherwise to make the first one sound purer.

+What I will not accept is what comes attached to *coping* when you say it.
+That anything holding a person up must be a crutch.
+That it is a stage on the way to not needing it.
+That the healthy version of me would want it less.

-That is what my interests actually are, and it is why I will not apologise for them.
-Not a hobby.
-Not a symptom.
-Not a coping strategy in the sense you mean when you use the phrase.
-It is the only place in fifty years where nobody has been telling me what I am - including me.
+It is not a stage and it is not a substitute for anything.
+It is the one place in fifty years where nobody has been telling me what I am, and that includes me.

+And you have spent years asking me to do less of it.

 I should be straight about the evidence, because I went looking.
-There is a developing body of work that treats autistic absorption as flow rather than as pathology, written in part by the people who developed monotropism in the first place. [^39] And the construct it builds on has, among its defining features, the falling away of self-conscious self-evaluation for as long as it lasts. [^40] So the shape of what I am describing is recognised.
-What I could not find is anyone asking the specific question - whether the tunnel keeps the trauma out, and whether that is part of why we go in. [^g] One person over fifty years is not a study, and I am not going to dress it up as one.
+There is a developing body of work that treats autistic absorption as flow rather than as pathology, written in part by the people who developed monotropism in the first place. [^38] And the construct it builds on has, among its defining features, the falling away of self-conscious self-evaluation for as long as it lasts. [^39] So the shape of what I am describing is recognised.
+What I could not find is anyone asking the specific question - whether the tunnel keeps the trauma out, and whether that is part of why we go in. [^c] One person over fifty years is not a study, and I am not going to dress it up as one.

 Which brings me to something I could not have articulated before I understood alexithymia.

 Happiness and sadness are not two ends of one candle.
 You seem to experience them that way - more of one meaning less of the other, a single dial.
 Mine are not on one dial.
-Cacioppo and Berntson made the general case decades ago: positive and negative affect are separable systems, not opposite ends of a single dimension. [^41] For me the separation is not subtle.
+Cacioppo and Berntson made the general case decades ago: positive and negative affect are separable systems, not opposite ends of a single dimension. [^40] For me the separation is not subtle.
 I can be in genuine, complete joy inside my subject while every other part of my life is unresolved, and the joy is not denial and it does not fix anything.
-It is simply running on a different circuit.
+It is simply running somewhere else entirely.

 So when you see me deep in something and you say *at least you seem happy* - I am.
 Fully.
 And it is not evidence that everything is fine.
 And when you take the interest away, or make me feel childish for it, or schedule over it because it is "just a hobby," you have not removed a distraction.
-You have closed the one channel where I am not translating.
+You have switched that farkakte voice back on.

 ## Why people leave

-I want to follow this to the end, because the end is where people stop paying attention. [^e]
+I want to follow this to the end, because the end is where people stop paying attention. [^d]

 A child read the way I have just described has nowhere to go.
 They are dependent on the same people doing the misreading.
 So they adapt.
 They comply.
 They work out which version of themselves causes the least trouble and they run that one - and the family, watching the trouble stop, concludes the problem is solved.

 It is not solved.
-It has gone underground.
+It has been hidden - and it's the start of building that mask.

 Then the child grows up, and adulthood hands them the one thing they never had as a child: the ability to leave.

-Estrangement between parents and adult children is more common than most families imagine, and the research is clear that it is rarely one event. [^42] It is an accumulation.
-I have not found anyone who has measured how much of it involves autism that nobody recognised, and I looked - so I am not going to imply a number I cannot supply. [^f]
+Estrangement between parents and adult children is more common than most families imagine, and the research is clear that it is rarely one event. [^41] It is an accumulation.
+I have not found anyone who has measured how much of it involves autism that nobody recognised (or any other neurodiverse condition), and I looked - so I am not going to imply a number I cannot supply. [^e]

 But the mechanism is documented, and it is mutual.
-When researchers interviewed autistic people and their family members about the same relationship, both sides were getting the other wrong: family members underestimated how much their autistic relative understood, and overestimated how self-centred they were. [^43] One relationship, two irreconcilable accounts, and neither party aware that a translation was required.
+When researchers interviewed autistic people and their family members about the same relationship, both sides were getting the other wrong: family members underestimated how much their autistic relative understood, and overestimated how self-centred they were. [^42] One relationship, two irreconcilable accounts, and neither party aware that a translation was required.

-Run that for thirty years and you do not need anybody to be cruel to produce a rupture.
+Run that for decades and you do not need anybody to be cruel to produce a rupture.
 You need only a family in which one person's distress was reliably filed as bad character - and in which every later attempt to explain it was filed as excuse-making.

 That is the part I would ask you to sit with, if you sit with nothing else.
-From the parent's side, the distance looks like the injury.
+From the one side, the distance looks like the injury.
 From the other side, the distance is very often the first thing that stopped the injuries.

 I am not going to tell you where my own family sits on any of this, because it is not only my story to tell.
 I have already told you what I did.
 I do not get to decide what it cost.

 ## None of this is new

 In 1993 a man named Jim Sinclair wrote to the parents of autistic children and told them something plain.
 They had not lost a child to autism.
-They had lost the child they had imagined, and the actual one was standing in front of them, still waiting to be met. [^a]
+They had lost the child they had imagined, and the actual one was standing in front of them, still waiting to be met. [^f]

 That was thirty-three years ago.